Extracting representations of cognition across neuroimaging studies improves brain decoding: Methods

-and use these to compute the loss \eqref{eq:partial_loss}, to which we add a regularization term that regulates the learning of $\alpha^j$, introduced by \textcite{molchanov_variational_2017}.
-We compute the gradient with respect to $\L$, $\U^j$, $\b^j$ using the local reparametrization trick~\autocite{kingma_variational_2015}.
-We refer to \textcite{molchanov_variational_2017} for more details on variational Dropout and a Bayesian grounding of this approach.

-Optimization is performed using \textit{Adam} \autocite{kingma_adam:_2014}, a flavor of stochastic gradient descent that depends less on the step-size.
-We use batch normalization~\autocite{ioffe_batch_2015} between the second and third layer, as it slightly improves performance---it reduces potential negative transfer learning---and training speed.
+Optimization is performed using \textit{Adam} \cite{kingma_adam:_2014}, a flavor of stochastic gradient descent that depends less on the step-size.
+We use batch normalization~\cite{ioffe_batch_2015} between the second and third layer, as it slightly improves performance---it reduces potential negative transfer learning---and training speed.